frenkxs/ergoMM/README.md

 -   103: missing prevalence indicator
 -   104: missing incidence indicator
 -   105: your baseline date is earlier than ERGO follow up start
--   106: your baseline date is later than ERGO follow up end (for disease free individuals)
+-   106: your baseline date is later than censor date (for disease free individuals)
 -   107: any other reason not covered above (should not happen)

 ``` r